Order-based Structure Learning without Score Equivalence: Introduction

 Since the number of $p$-node DAGs grows super-exponentially with $p$, an exact evaluation of the posterior distribution is impossible unless $p$ is extremely small, and Markov chain Monte Carlo (MCMC) methods are commonly employed to generate samples from the posterior distribution.
-As a classical example, structure MCMC, which was proposed in the seminal work of~\citet{madigan1995bayesian}, is a random walk Metropolis-Hastings (MH) algorithm on the DAG space that uses single-edge addition, deletion, and reversal as proposal moves.
-However, it is known that this algorithm can often be slowly mixing because it needs to traverse MECs~\citep{andersson1997characterization, chickering2002learning}.
-Even if the data is very informative on the CI relations among all variables, we are only able to learn the Markov equivalence class of the underlying true DAG model, which can easily be very large and takes the chain a long time to explore.
-In order to overcome slow mixing behavior caused by MECs, many DAG MCMC samplers have been proposed, which typically introduce new DAG operations that can realize jumps between very different DAGs, enabling the chain to move more efficiently across MECs~\citep{grzegorczyk2008improving, su2016improving}.
+As a classical example, structure MCMC, which was proposed in the seminal work of~\citet{madigan1995bayesian}, is a random walk Metropolis-Hastings algorithm on the DAG space that uses single-edge addition, deletion, and reversal as proposal moves.
+However, it is known that this algorithm can often suffer from computational inefficiency due to the considerable time it spends sampling DAGs within the same equivalence class~\citep{andersson1997characterization, chickering2002learning}.
+Even if the data is very informative on the conditional independence relations among all variables, we are only able to learn the equivalence class of the underlying true DAG model, which can easily be very large and takes the chain a long time to explore.
+In order to overcome slow mixing behavior caused by equivalence classes, many DAG MCMC samplers have been proposed, which typically introduce new DAG operations that can realize jumps between very different DAGs, enabling the chain to move more efficiently across equivalence classes~\citep{grzegorczyk2008improving, su2016improving}.
 Another strategy is to devise MCMC samplers on some other spaces that might be easier to explore than the DAG space.
-Indeed, one can directly search on the MEC space so that redundant moves between Markov equivalent DAGs are avoided~\citep{castelletti2018learning, zhou2021complexity}.
-But this approach is not commonly used in Bayesian literature, and one likely reason is that, unlike DAG MCMC samplers, the implementation of MEC operations is very complicated.
+Indeed, one can directly search on the equivalence class space so that redundant moves between Markov equivalent DAGs are avoided~\citep{castelletti2018learning, zhou2021complexity}.
+But this approach is not commonly used in the Bayesian literature, and one likely reason is that, unlike DAG MCMC samplers, the implementation of graph operations for equivalence classes can be highly complicated.